Kenya travel advice

 Public transportation

-Public transportation is unsafe.
+Public transportation services are limited and unsafe.

 Rail